 1.11.
-Signs of Safety (SoS)
+Restorative Practice

-'Signs of Safety' is a new model of working adopted by children's social care.
+'Restorative Practice' is a model of working adopted by children's social care.
 The New Guild Trust will follow this model in our assessment processes from Initial Early Help (Level 2) and through all each level until case closure.